Recycling and Conservation: What's New

 Applications Due: Anytime.
 Funds given out on first-come, first-served basis until depleted.

-School Recycling & Waste Reduction Grants Available
+School Recycling & Waste Reduction Grants to continue in Fall 2016

 Peoria County's Office of Sustainability and Resource Conservation Department is offering School Recycling/Waste Reduction grants.
 Schools within Peoria County may apply to receive up to $300 in waste reduction materials, or $600 if a school representative attends a waste reduction workshop presented by Peoria County's recycling educator.